dappnode/eth2-keymanager-frontend/README.md

 The image corresponding to this UI has already been built and pushed to GitHub Container Registry (https://github.com/dappnode/eth2-keymanager-frontend/pkgs/container/keymanager-ui)

-In order to run a container for the UI, there are 4 env variables to be set:
+In order to run a container for the UI, there are 5 env variables to be set (only 2 mandatory):

 - REACT_APP_NETWORK= prater | gnosis | mainnet
 - REACT_APP_WEB3SIGNER_API_URL
+- [ REACT_APP_WEB3SIGNER_AUTH_TOKEN ]
 - [ REACT_APP_CONSENSUS_CLIENT ]
 - [ REACT_APP_EXECUTION_CLIENT ]

+However, you can override this values with the URL params mentioned above.

 For example, if you are connected to a DAppNode and you want to run the KeyManager for prater, you can run the UI by having this 2 files: